Basic Essential Principles of Insurance

 Insurable Interest

-All types of contracts of insurance depend upon the contracts of utmost good faith.
+All types of contracts of insurance depend upon the contracts of excellent faith.
 This is the duty of both the parties to share all the facts about contract to each other.
-If both the parties fail to do so, the contract is not enforceable in a contract of law.
+If both the parties fail to do so, the contract is not enforceable as a contract of law.

 Indemnity

 It means a promise to compensate in case of loss.
 All insurance contracts except contact of life insurance are contacts of indemnity.
 In case of marine and fire insurance, the insured can be cover only actual loss which is sustained by the insurer.
-If there is not loss then the insured has not right to receive any amount.
+If there is no loss, then the insured has not right to receive any amount.

 Cancellation